johwiltb/OrcaSlicer/doc/Calibration.md

 ![image](./images/retraction_test_print.jpg)

 # Orca Tolerance Test
 This tolerance test is specifically designed to assess the dimensional accuracy of your printer and filament.
 The model comprises a base and a hexagon tester.
-The base contains six hexagon hole, each with a different tolerance: 0.0mm, 0.05mm, 0.1mm, 0.2mm, 0.3mm, and 0.4mm.
+The base contains six hexagon holes, each with a different tolerance: 0.0mm, 0.05mm, 0.1mm, 0.2mm, 0.3mm, and 0.4mm.
 The dimensions of the hexagon tester are illustrated in the image.
 ![image](./images/tolerance_hole.jpg)

 You can assess the tolerance using either an M6 Allen key or the printed hexagon tester.